-As strong advocates of community-led change, APEC are big supporters of direct action when it comes to engaging communities, and Naomi has recently been putting principles into action by developing some projects in her own local community, including Bournville’s first ‘Playing Out’ session, having been inspired by Bristol-based Playing Out CIC.
+As advocates of community-led change, APEC are big supporters of direct action when it comes to engaging communities.
+Naomi has recently been putting principles into action by developing some projects in her own local community, including Bournville’s first ‘Playing Out’ session, having been inspired by Bristol-based Playing Out CIC.

 Supported by an enthusiastic team of 23 volunteers, at 11am the signs went up, and Naomi’s street, Franklin Road in Bournville, was closed to cars for 5 hours.